A new set of tools for goodness-of-fit validation: Introduction

-There are two main problems with $\chi^{2}$ and $\chi^{2}$-type tests.
+There are two main problems with such tests.
 The first one arises from the standard order of the argument leading to these components, which is first to get from external considerations a GoF test, then try to extract meaningful components.
-For Pearson's $\chi^{2}$-test, Anderson (1994) has made such an attempt but Boero et al. (2004a) have shown that his approach was not completely successful; for similar efforts, see Voinov (2010) and references therein.
+For Pearson's $\chi^{2}$-test, Anderson (1994) has made such an attempt but Boero, Smith \& Wallis (2004a) have shown that his approach was not completely successful; for similar efforts, see Voinov (2010) and references therein.
+When $\beta$ is known, the components of the classical Pearson's $\chi^2$-square test are not easy to interpret as they heavily depend on the selected partition.
 Regarding Neyman's smooth tests, meaning depends on the orthogonal system used in the test.
-With classical orthogonal polynomials, the first few components will typically be associated with central moments (Thas, 2010), but beyond the third (skewness) they become difficult to relate to telling departures.
-For the classical Pearson's $\chi^2$-square test with $\beta$ known, the components are not easy to interpret as they heavily depend on the selected partition.
+With classical orthogonal polynomials, the first few components will typically be associated with central moments (Thas, 2010, p.
+84), but beyond the third (skewness) they become difficult to relate to telling departures.

 The second problem concerns the number of components to be used in the test: too few or too many negatively affect the power of the test.
-For some historical notes and recommendations about choosing the partitions, see Boero et al. (2004b) and Rolke $\&$ Gongora (2021).
+For some historical notes and recommendations about choosing the partitions, see Boero, Smith \& Wallis (2004b) and Rolke $\&$ Gongora (2021).
 Bogdan (1995) and Inglot $\&$ Janic-Wr\'oblewska (2003) contain some useful proposals regarding data driven selections of the partition in classical $\chi^2$-test.
-Some data driven GoF tests based on partitions have also been derived in Section 5.5 of Thas (2001).
+Some data driven GoF tests based on partitions have also been derived in Section~5.5 of Thas (2001).
 In turn, Ledwina (1994) has proposed an effective way of selecting the number of components in the classical Neyman's smooth test.